hugorodgerbrown/Conversations/readme.md

 ### Conversation

 A single threaded communication consisting of a chronological sequence of **messages**.
 A conversation may have one or more participants.
-Converstions have a subject / title field.
+Conversations have a subject / title field.

 ### Message